urbanjost/M_intrinsics/docs/intrinsics.md

   : If the command is executed synchronously, it is assigned the value of the processor-dependent exit status.
 Otherwise, the value of **exitstat** is unchanged.

-  If the command is executed synchronously, it is assigned the value of the processor-dependent exit status.
-Otherwise, the value of EXITSTAT is unchanged.

 - **cmdstat**
   : If an error condition occurs and **cmdstat** is not present, error